Skycader/memos-js/README.md

-#Memos
+# Memos
-Memos - software designed to automate repetition of data for more efficient memorization.
+Software designed to automate repetition of data for more efficient memorization.